garnix-io/terms-and-conditions/terms.md

 ## Your Security Responsibilities

-You are responsible for maintaining the confidentiality of your account, including your password and login credentials, and including but not limited to the restriction of access to your computer or account.
-You agree to accept responsibility for any and all activities or actions that occur under your account or password, whether your password is with our Services or a third-party service.
+You are responsible for maintaining the confidentiality of your account, including your password, tokens, and login credentials, and including but not limited to the restriction of access to your computer or account.
+You agree to accept responsibility for all activities or actions that occur under your account or password, whether your password is with our Services or a third-party service.
 You must notify us immediately upon becoming aware of any (actual, threatened, or potential) breach of security or unauthorized use of